Monday, February 27, 2012

 Not the one to give up easily, mom approached rather unusual teachers - my ten year old nephew.
 Forget patience, age ten is synonymous with impatience.
 At a time when the tech savvy young boy was to impart computer lessons to his dadima, he became an adult.
 Almost instantly!
 Few minutes down the line, the child in him would take over and he would revert back to playing Lego’s, leaving behind a puzzled grandmother.

 That was two years ago.
-Today mother books her own e-tickets, recharges her mobile phone, video chats with her grandchildren and also listens to music on her lappy.
+Today mother books her own e-tickets, recharges her mobile phone, video chats with her grandchildren and also listens to music on her laptop.
 She is the first one to read my blog posts.
-For someone who was tech- befuddled, these are all incredible milestones.
+For someone who was tech- befuddled, these are incredible milestones.
 Now I know why she carries her laptop like an oxygen cylinder.
 Her laptop is panacea for her solitude.
 Just as mine is!

 I feel like kicking myself for clucking with disapproval at her desire to become computer savvy.
 The process of learning was slow, but empowering.
 Why was it so difficult to realize that a desire to be a part of everything contemporary and a zest for learning needs to be applauded, not muzzled!